What to expect from Samsung’s August foldable Unpacked event

 A previous datamine discovered that the earbuds would offer active noise cancellation, as well as single/double/triple-tap, touch-and-hold, and disable-signal-tap functionalities available to set up through the app.

 Additionally, the Galaxy Buds 2 will lack the 360-degree sound feature and “outside double-tap” volume controls that were available on the Galaxy Buds Pro.
-Further, each earbud will sport a 61mAh battery and a case will feature a 472mAh power cell.
+Further, each earbud will sport a 61mAh battery and the case will offer a 472mAh power cell.

 So far we haven’t seen any renders of the Galaxy Buds Pro 2, but we expect it to look similar to its predecessor.